magenta-cuda/magic-fields-2-toolkit/readme.txt

 == Changelog ==
 = 1.1.1 =
-* code rewritten to improve security, software quality and support localization = 1.1 =
+* code rewritten to fix bugs, improve security, improve software quality and support localization = 1.1 =
 * Fixes for WordPress 4.3
 * Added a mt_show_tabs shortcode for displaying a list of [show_macro] shortcodes in jQuery UI tabs